David Johnston QC

 The project began in January 2006.
 The joint team issued a scoping paper, inviting views on which areas of insurance contract law were in need of reform.
 In the light of the responses received, a paper setting out the scope of the project was published.
 The first joint consultation paper, published in 2007, covered pre-contract issues in both consumer and business insurance but the emerging scale of the project led the Commissions to introduce a phased programme of work, dealing with pre-contract consumer and business issues separately.

 Our first report on Consumer Insurance Law was laid before Parliament in December 2009 and the Consumer Insurance (Disclosure and Representations) Bill was introduced in the House of Lords under the Special Bills Procedure in May 2011.
-The Bill, now the Consumer Insurance (Disclosure and Representations) Act 2012, received Royal Assent on 8 March 2012 and, as stated above, came into force on 6 April 2013.
+The Bill, now the Consumer Insurance (Disclosure and Representations) Act 2012, received Royal Assent on 8 March 2012 and came into force on 6 April 2013.

 Summary table of papers published so far: